How to Cite Books in Chicago Style

 Authors plus editors or translators

-Quick advice on how to reference edited book:
+Quick advice on how to reference an edited book:

 Use phrases like edited by (ed.), compiled by (comp.) or translated by (trans.) when it is necessary.